Icy or snowy conditions can be very dangerous, but even in freezing weather we still have to get on with our day-to-day

 We know it can be difficult to prove whether or not a land owner has followed these steps, but if you’re injured following a slip on snow or ice on private property, then you might still be able to claim.

-We know you might be unsure whether you could make a compensation claim for your slip or fall, but a trained legal adviser is here to help you find out.
+We know you might be unsure whether you could make a compensation claim for your slip or fall, but you can speak to a trained legal adviser to help you find out.

 When you speak to an adviser, they’ll ask you some questions about your accident and injury so they can get a better idea of the impact it’s had on your life.
 Then, they’ll be able to let you know whether they think you can make a claim.

 You might just want to ask some questions and get advice – in which case, you’re free to leave it there.
 But if you decide you’d like to go ahead with your claim, your adviser will save you the hassle by finding the right solicitor for your case.
 And your adviser can normally transfer you to them for a free chat straight away.

 The simple answer to this is yes – almost all personal injury claims are made on a no win no fee basis.

 No win no fee means you only pay if your claim is successful – if you don’t win, then you won’t need to pay any money.
 A no win no fee agreement also protects you from hidden fees, and there aren’t any upfront costs.

 Due to this, you don’t have to worry about being left with a bill you can’t afford if you lose your case.